ranindyap/ranindyap.github.io/_pages/faq.md

 application procedures for both, and turned out there was a PhD call at the University of Trento at that time.
 I applied there on exactly the deadline day (Aug 31st), but I also emailed Fabio directly for the position in VU (according to the procedure in their website).
-Exactly one month after that (Oct 1st), I got the acceptance notification.
+Exactly one month after that (Oct 1st), I got the acceptance notification, thanks (also) to my former supervisor's recommendation letter.